Large language model-enabled automated data extraction for concrete materials informatics: Results

 \subsection{Performance evaluation}

 After analyzing more than 27,000 full-text publications on blended cement systems, we have identified a corpus of 278 publications that are highly relevant and suitable for data extraction (see Section `\nameref{sec:methods_article_retrieval}' for details).
 From this corpus, 58 publications ($\sim$20\%) were randomly selected, ensuring diversity across journals and publishers, and manually extracted to construct a ground-truth dataset for benchmarking.
 This dataset consists of 3,015 records, each containing the target information intended for extraction by the pipeline.
+The pipeline outputs were then compared with these human-extracted ground-truth records to assess extraction performance.

-We benchmarked our pipeline using a wide range of open and proprietary LLMs (Fig.~\ref{fig:pipeline}b, c), with each evaluation using the same LLM consistently across all agents.
+We benchmarked our pipeline using 17 recent open and proprietary LLMs (Fig.~\ref{fig:pipeline}b, c), with each evaluation using the same LLM consistently across all agents.
+These models were selected to cover flagship and speed-optimized variants across diverse developers, representing a broad range of model scales and capabilities and enabling a comprehensive assessment of extraction performance.
 The performance of each model was evaluated in terms of $F_1$ score across five categories of target information, namely binder property, mixture proportion, curing condition, specimen dimension, and mixture property.
 Overall performance was computed by aggregating the results across all categories.